Do You Wanna Start a War

-Do You Wanna Start a War is the sixth studio album from the heavy metal band Fozzy.
-It was released on July 22, 2014 through Century Media Records.
+Do You Wanna Start a War is the sixth studio album by American heavy metal band Fozzy.
+It was released on July 22, 2014, through Century Media Records.
 It is the band's first album to feature the same lineup as the previous one.

 Background

 In 2013, it was confirmed that Fozzy would begin working on a new record in 2014 and would be looking for a release date during the summer of 2014.
 The band entered the studio in late January.
 The first single, "Lights Go Out", was released on April 29.
 Following the release of the new single, the band embarked on the Lights Go Out Tour to promote their new album, playing festivals such as Carolina Rebellion, Rock on the Range, and Download Festival (where they performed on the main stage for the first time in their history).
 The second single, "One Crazed Anarchist" – also the title of singer Chris Jericho's entrance theme when he performed for World Championship Wrestling (WCW) – was released on May 26 and was given away to people that pre-ordered the album.
 The album was released on July 22 in North America.